Creutzwald

-Creutzwald ([kʁøtsvald]; Kreuzwald) is a commune in the Moselle département in Grand Est in north-eastern France.
+Creutzwald ([kʁøtsvald]; Kreuzwald) is a commune in the Moselle département in Grand Est in north-eastern France, located on the German border, just south of Überherrn (with which it is twinned) and west of Lauterbach-Völklingen, both in the Saarland.

 With Germany, it manages the Warndt forest.

 History

 The town was formed in 1810, by the merging of the three villages of La Croix, La Houve, and Wilhelmsbronn.
 It continued to be known as Creutzwald-la-Croix until 1961, when the name was simplified.
 Until that point, it had been redundant, as the German word Kreuz, and French Croix both mean "cross".

 Like the other communes of the present-day Moselle department, Creutzwald was annexed to the German Empire from 1871 to 1918.

 During the Second World War, the commune was annexed by the Third Reich.
 It was not liberated until December 1944.

 Creutzwald was the last town in France to have a working coal mine, in La Houve, which closed on 23 April 2004.

 Population

 Administration

-Together with the municipalities of Bisten-en-Lorraine, Guerting, Ham-sous-Varsberg and Varsberg, it forms the Communauté de communes of Warndt.
+Together with the municipalities of Bisten-en-Lorraine, Guerting, Ham-sous-Varsberg and Varsberg, it forms the Communauté de communes of Warndt, of which it is the seat.
 Since 2015, it is part of the canton of Boulay-Moselle.